LuZhang0128/Perspectives/README.md

 The pre-processed data can be found [here in csv](https://drive.google.com/file/d/1Szztx7LW-QGuvejjWfl9eea9oJ_whtFQ/view?usp=sharing) or [here in pkl](https://drive.google.com/file/d/1bhXF7WidraR3qkpzv9giXaR5WZGov78k/view?usp=sharing).

 # Basic Data Description
 In this sampled dataset, there are in total 123517 observations.
 Let's get a quick look at the distribution of the data, as well as the wordclouds.
+Note that this basic description only get people to know the dataset better, and is not related to the final answer to the research question.
 <br>

 The distribution of number of tweets per day is as below: <br>